 What if I play a fall sport?

 You can still take band as a class and perform with the concert band.
 You will not be able to fully participate in marching band, however.
-Students need to make a commitment either to the marching band or to the sport by June 15.
+Students need to make a commitment either to the marching band or to the sport by early June.
 Students who intend on playing a fall sport still attend band practices in June.
-They will be excused from Band Camp and after school marching practices but are expected to put on the uniform and come with us to contests and home football games to perform in the stands.
-Basically, the only thing you can’t do is the 7-minute halftime show that we worked on all summer.
+They will be excused from Band Camp and after school marching practices but are expected to put on the uniform and come with us to contests and home football games to perform in the stands whenever available.
+Basically, the only thing they can’t do is the 7-minute halftime show that we worked on all summer.

 Can I still take a language and participate in Band?